KAVY-31/Kavya-s-Projects/README.md

-Attrition and Work-Life Balance Analysis Dashboard
+Attrition and Work-Life Balance Analysis Dashboard:

 Developed an interactive Power BI dashboard to analyze employee attrition trends and work-life balance, providing key insights for HR teams to enhance employee satisfaction and retention strategies.